ainneo/prismic-react/README.md

 # Description
 This is a full stack app.
-The frontend is built with React.js and the backend/cms is Prismic.
+The frontend is built with React.js and the backend/cms is Prismic.io

 ## Prismic React Starter
 This project has been created with [`create-react-app`](https://github.com/facebookincubator/create-react-app).
 We added a zest of [prismic](https://github.com/prismicio/javascript-kit) inside it.
 It serves as a boilerplate React+Prismic application that will serves as a quick guide to get your own applications off the ground